-Source Notes CR code (Related legislative provisions/Ex Mem references/other sources where particularly applicable) (b) whether the CP is a licensee ; (c) the type of consumer credit ; (d) the day the consumer credit is entered into; (e) the terms or conditions of the consumer credit relating to repayment of the amount of the credit that are prescribed by the Regulations; (f) the maximum amount of available credit ; (g) the day on which the consumer credit is terminated or otherwise ceases to be in force.
+Source Notes CR code (Related legislative provisions/Ex Mem references/other sources where particularly applicable) (b) whether the CP is a licensee ; (c) the type of consumer credit ; (d) the day on which the consumer credit is entered into; (e) the terms or conditions of the consumer credit that relate to repayment of the amount of the credit; and that are prescribed by the Regulations; (f) the maximum amount of credit available under the consumer credit ; (g) the day on which the consumer credit is terminated or otherwise ceases to be in force.
 Code Obligations Explanatory Memorandum p.103 6.1 CRBs must develop and maintain in conjunction with CPs common descriptors of the types of consumer credit so that these descriptors can be used by CPs when disclosing to CRBs information about the type of consumer credit that they have provided to individuals.
-Explanatory Memorandum 6.2 For the purposes of Part IIIA, the Regulations and the CR code: p.103, 161 (a) the day the consumer credit is entered into" is: · for consumer credit liability information disclosed up to and including [date 12 months from day of commencement of the varied CR Code], the day that, under the terms and conditions of the consumer credit, the credit is made available to the individual; or (ii) for consumer credit liability information disclosed from [day of commencement of the varied CR Code], the day that, the consumer credit is unconditionally approved by the credit provider, and the credit provider has generated the consumer credit account within its credit management system; (b) "the maximum amount of credit available" is: (i) where no credit limit applies to revolving credit, a charge card contract or the sale of goods or supply of services where credit is provided - no fixed limit; (ii) in the case of revolving credit with a credit limit - the credit limit that applies at the time the consumer credit liability information is disclosed to a CRB; (iii) in the case of credit where the principal amount is not repayable until a fixed date and, until that time, payments of interest only are required to be made - the principal amount of the credit;
+Explanatory Memorandum p.103, 161 6.2 For the purposes of Part IIIA, the Regulations and the CR code: (a) the day on which the consumer credit is entered into" is: (i) for consumer credit liability information disclosed up to and including 14 February 2021, the day that, under the terms and conditions of the consumer credit, the credit is made available to the individual; or (ii) for consumer credit liability information disclosed from 14 February 2020, the day that, the consumer credit is unconditionally approved by the credit provider, and the credit provider has generated the consumer credit account within its credit management system; (b) "the maximum amount of credit available under the consumer credit " is: (i) where no credit limit applies to revolving credit, a charge card contract or the sale of goods or supply of services where credit is provided - no fixed limit; (ii) in the case of revolving credit with a credit limit - the credit limit that applies at the time the consumer credit liability information is disclosed to a CRB; (iii) in the case of credit where the principal amount is not repayable until a fixed date and, until that time, payments of interest only are required to be made - the principal amount of the credit;